abhijit06021997/my-terraform/README.md

 dynamic _blocks ===used to convert repeatedely values into dynamics blocks value like securty group there are many port for ingress[inbound],and egress[outbound] which

 can we specify in dynamics blocks.

+$ terraform validate --is used to check our code is valid or not